 Moderation

-Keith Allott, Executive Director, Energy, France and Germany at European Climate Foundation
+Keith Allott, Executive Director, European Climate Foundation

 Coffee break – 11:45 – 12:15